Skip to main content

 πŸ“Œ Important to note

-Remember that you should select a model that's referenced by the model in your trigger.
+Remember that you should select a model that's referenced in your trigger or a previous step.
 For example, in the screenshot above, the model in the trigger - End User - has a field "companyId" that references the Company record that the End User record is linked to, so you can use this to "Get" the Company, as we describe below.

 Getting a single record